 About clare press

-Clare has also been a columnist for InStyle, was The Monthly's first fashion critic and began her career as a senior writer at Rolling Stone.
-Her byline has been everywhere from Harper’s Bazaar, Elle and Fashionista, the Sydney Morning Herald, the New York Times Magazine and more.
-She's been on the telly, radio and hosted panel discussions at Australian fashion week.
+She has been a columnist for InStyle, was The Monthly's first fashion critic and began her career as a senior writer at Rolling Stone.
+Over a career spanning nearly two decades, her byline has been everywhere including: AnOther, Nylon, Harper’s Bazaar, Elle, Fashionista, the Sydney Morning Herald and more.
+She has interviewed the likes of Beyoncé and Kim Kardashian, Yvon Chouinard, Katharine Hamnett and Pharrell.

 Once upon a time, she ran a vintage store.